-Walking and balance are affected by the central nervous system (CNS) that experiences breakdowns in persons with dementia.
+Walking and balance are affected by the central nervous system (CNS) which experiences breakdowns in persons with dementia.
 The brain and the spinal cord do not communicate as well; nor do nerves and muscles.

-Balance and Walking
+Changes in the Brain Affect Balance and Walking

 “Around 35% of people over age 70 have gait-related problems”.
 (2) Gait problems mean the physical ability to place one foot in front of the other and walk in an even and balanced manner.
-The brain and the central nervous system effect balance and the ability to walk.
+The brain and the central nervous system affect balance and the ability to walk.

 A study in the Journal of the American Geriatrics Society (3) confirms that “poorer physical performance was associated with greater risk of all-cause dementia and Alzheimer’s Disease.
 Slow gait predicts cognitive impairment and dementia.”

 The term positive aging describes actions that a person can take at any time in life to remain engaged mentally, physically, and socially.
 By strengthening the abilities supported by the central nervous system like balance and walking, the brain receives the stimulation necessary to prevent a diagnosis of Alzheimer’s or dementia and manage other health concerns like high blood pressure or diabetes.